Allegra Gilfenbaum Studio

 Studio Work

-The work doesn’t begin with trying to produce the “right” sound.
-It begins by slowing down and noticing what is already happening — in the voice, in the body, and in the space where sound appears.
-From that attention, voice can develop in ways that are more connected, expressive, and surprising.
+The work begins not with producing the “right” sound, but with noticing what is already happening—in the voice, in the body, and in the space where sound appears.

 • My creative work uses voice as a way of tracing felt experience — turning sensation, memory, and imagination into sound.